 November, with its crisp air and falling leaves, ushers in a time of profound spiritual reflection for Catholics around the world.
 It is a month marked by two significant feast days: All Saints' Day on November 1st and All Souls' Day on November 2nd.
-These holy days invite believers to honor the saints who have gone before us and to remember and pray for the souls of the departed.
+These holy days invite believers to honour the saints who have gone before us and to remember and pray for the souls of the departed.

 All Saints' Day: Honoring the Communion of Saints